 Despite its gourmet status, this recipe is more accessible than it appears, freeing home cooks from the intimidation often associated with world-class dishes.

-- 4 quail (deboned and skinned reserve the bone and discard skin
+- 4 Quail (deboned and skinned reserve the bone and discard the skin)

 - Pinch of Aamchoor powder

 - ¼ Tsp Fennel powder